Decreased Libido and Desire in Menopause: its causes and treatment options

-Decreased libido can be attributed to many physical, psychological, and social factors.
+A low libido (or sex drive) can be attributed to many physical, psychological, and social factors.
 Emotional and physical health, as well as life experiences, personal or religious beliefs, socialization, and current partnership, all play a role in shaping a woman’s sex drive.

 In some ways, menopause is both a physical and psychological factor that can decrease the desire for sex.
 During menopause, estrogen levels drop dramatically, resulting in a decreased interest in sex.
-Lower estrogen levels also reduce lubrication in the vagina, which might lead to discomfort or even pain during sex, which can have a rippling effect on sexual desire.
+Lower estrogen levels also reduce lubrication causing dry vaginal tissues, which might lead to discomfort or even pain during sex, which can have a rippling effect on sexual desire.
+Decreased blood flow also affects vaginal lubrication and overall arousal.
+As a result, a woman may not enjoy sex as much and may have difficulty achieving orgasm.

 Some common conflicts that my patients experience during menopause include: